Hack4r00t/odin-recipes/README.md

 - adding necessary meta-data (charset, HTML version)
 - using basic html tags (anchors, images, headers)
 - using git and GitHub
+- learning how to write good commits messages